Is There Uber in Mexico? Important Info + Safety Tips in 2025

 Follow these travel tips for using Uber safely in Mexico:

-- Turn on the built-in safety features: Uber has recently implemented new safety measures in the app including Trusted Contacts, RideCheck, and PIN verification.
+- Turn on the built-in safety features: Uber has implemented safety measures in the app including Trusted Contacts, RideCheck, and PIN verification.
 Be sure to turn these features on in your Uber settings to help ensure a safe ride.

 - Use UberPOOL to save money: When ordering an Uber, you’ll have the option of choosing between UberX and UberPOOL.
 UberPOOL is a ridesharing service that matches you with other riders going in the same direction, which can be a great way to save money on your ride.